-An easy recipe for healthy keto eggplant Parmesan made with almond flour.
+An easy recipe for keto eggplant Parmesan made with almond flour.
 No need for frying!
 This flavorful dish is baked in your oven.

 I love eggplant.
-The fact that it’s healthy is just a nice bonus.
+The fact that it’s good for you is just a nice bonus as far as I’m concerned.
 My mother in law used to make eggplants in tomato sauce.
 She would coat the eggplant slices in batter, fry them, then simmer in tomato sauce.

-Why I prefer to make baked keto eggplant parmesan
+Why I prefer to bake this keto eggplant parmesan

 One trick my mother in law used was to salt the eggplant rounds prior to frying them.
 This removes moisture and allows for crispier eggplants while using less oil.
 Another step in this complex recipe!